Clancy Barone: Denver Broncos

 In 2009, Barone was hired by the Denver Broncos as their tight ends under head coach Josh McDaniels.
 In 2010, Barone switched to offensive line coach.

 In 2011, Barone was retained and switched back to tight ends coach under new head coach of the Broncos, John Fox.
 Barone coached Broncos tight end Julius Thomas and in 2013, the Broncos had an offensive record-breaking season and made an appearance in Super Bowl XLVIII.

 In 2015, Barone was retained by the Broncos new head coach Gary Kubiak and Barone was switched back to offensive line coach.
 Barone's offensive line paved the way to victory in Super Bowl 50 and the Broncos defeated the Carolina Panthers by a score of 24–10.
 The 2015 Denver Broncos rushing attack was hampered by multiple injuries in the early part of the season but rebounded to lead the NFL in rushing from week 6 through the end of the season.
 The 2016 season saw the Broncos again dominate the NFL in rushing for the first part of the season before injuries forced three running backs onto the injured reserved list.

 After Broncos head coach Gary Kubiak stepped down in January 2017, Barone was not retained by new head coach, Vance Joseph.

 Barone worked with All-Pro players Alge Crumpler (Falcons) and Antonio Gates (Chargers), and Julius Thomas (Broncos) all of whom made multiple Pro Bowl appearances under his guidance.
 Kyle Rudolph (Vikings) also was selected to the Pro Bowl after the 2017 season.
 This feat marked the first time in NFL history that a tight ends coach had four players selected to Pro Bowls with four teams.
 In addition, Barone also coached multiple Pro Bowl caliber players as the Offensive Line coach for the Denver Broncos, including; Ryan Clady, Zane Beadles, Louis Vasquez, Matt Paradis and Evan Mathis.
 Barone coached teams that led the NFL in rushing four times.

 Minnesota Vikings

 In January 2017, Barone was hired by the Minnesota Vikings as their tight ends coach under head coach Mike Zimmer.
 In 2018, following the sudden death of offensive line coach Tony Sparano, Barone was moved to co-offensive line coach along with Andrew Janocko.

 Chicago Bears

 On January 9, 2020, Barone was hired by the Chicago Bears as their tight ends coach under head coach Matt Nagy.

+New Orleans Saints

+On February 15, 2023, the New Orleans Saints hired Barone as their tight ends coach.